canal-ourcq-villette-credit-hugo-dominguez-le-bonb

 Saturday, May 10

-Let’s (re)discover our Beloved Suburbs with the new exhibition from the Museum of Immigration History
+Let's (re)discover our Beloved Suburbs with the new exhibition at the Museum of Immigration History

-They are located on the outskirts of the city, just a few minutes away by metro and are full of treasures.
+They are just on the edge of the city, only a few minutes by metro, and are full of treasures.
 Yet, the suburbs are often criticized and pushed to the background.
-Today, the Museum of Immigration History invites us to restore a very unfairly tarnished image by breaking all the clichés associated with these bordering areas.
-These unique territories, at the crossroads of art, history, and social dynamics, unveil themselves here through a series of photographs, paintings, sculptures, and other archival objects, which elevate...in the suburbs into places of memory and sharing.
-And that felt good.
+Today, the Museum of Immigration History invites us to shine a light on a very unjustly tarnished image by breaking all the clichés associated with these neighboring areas.
+These unique territories, at the crossroads of art, history, and social dynamics, are revealed here through a series of photographs, paintings, sculptures, and other archival objects, which elevate...not the suburbs as places of memory and transmission.
+And it felt good.

 Beloved Suburbs